 Take A Step Back

-Now that you’ve answered all of these questions for your customers, you should be able to avoid a suspension by not only correctly filling out your business information in GMB, but managing that information appropriately going forward.
-Remember it’s all about thinking about your customers first.!
-It’s about making them happy by providing the information they need in an accurate, easy to understand manner.
+Now that you’ve answered all of these questions for your customers, you should be able to avoid a suspension by not only correctly filling out your business information in GBP, but managing that information appropriately going forward.
+Remember it’s all about thinking about your customers first and making them happy by providing the information they need in an accurate, easy to understand manner.

 We’ll leave this post off with a wise tweet from Ross Simmonds:

-So, next time you check in on your GMB listing (or set up a new one) take a step back and stop worrying about all the ranking factors, tips, and tricks.
+So, next time you check in on your business profile (or set up a new one) take a step back and stop worrying about all the ranking factors, tips, and tricks.
 Instead, think about who you do what you do for: your customers.

 Be the first to know!